15/7/21

 You need to ask yourself: are the time and the money invested in finding the images worth it?
 There's a physical cost and a cost to your visual identity.
 And, sometimes, for a tiny bit more money, you can work with a photographer to create images that are easily identifiable as belonging to your brand and more consistent with your visual identity.

-When I work on a brand identity for my customers, I always outline the photography style, so they know what to look for when they need images.
+When I work on a brand identity for my customers, I always outline the photography style so they know what to look for when they need images.
 Not all designers do this.
 If yours hasn't, start thinking about the following:

 What are your brand colours, and how can you feature them in your images?
 Backgrounds?
 Clothing?
 Products?